Cell Supply

 -

-Forebrain Cortical Organoids
+Forebrain Organoids

-By modeling the complexity of the human cortex, forebrain cortical organoids enable researchers to evaluate neurotoxicity, target engagement, and mechanisms of action—offering translational insights that bridge the gap between cell-based assays and clinical research.
+By modeling the complexity of the human cortex, forebrain organoids enable researchers to evaluate neurotoxicity, target engagement, and mechanisms of action—offering translational insights that bridge the gap between cell-based assays and clinical research.

 -

-Midbrain Cortical Organoids
+Midbrain Organoids

 -